meltwater/terraform-aws-asg-dns-handler/README.md

 # ASG DNS handler

+## Deprecated
+This branch supporting Terraform v0.11 has been deprecated.
+Please update to v2.0.0 of this module or greater.

 ## Purpose
 This module sets up everything necessary for dynamically setting hostnames following a certain pattern on instances spawned by Auto Scaling Groups